 Lists of essential and nonessential genes were compiled using data from the MGI database and recent work from the International Mouse Phenotyping Consortium \cite{27626380}.
 The nonessential gene set with Ensembl identifiers contained 4,736 genes compared to 3,263 essential genes.

-In order to evaluate the impact of parent gene status on the probability of a gene being essential while controlling for transcription we fit a linear probability model and a probit model for the probability that a gene is essential given its transcription level and parent gene status.Pseudogene transcription
+In order to evaluate the impact of parent gene status on the probability of a gene being essential while controlling for transcription we fit a linear probability model and a probit model for the probability that a gene is essential given its transcription level and parent gene status using the StatsModels package in Python.
+The linear probability model fits an ordinary least squares regression of gene essentiality on parent gene status and transcription level.
+While the linear probability model generally estimates relationships well close to the mean of the independent variables, it often loses explanatory power at low and high values of these variables.
+Because of this deficiency we looked also at the probit model, which is similar to the linear probability model but instead fits the data to a cumulative Gaussian distribution.
+Around the mean values, we find that parent gene status increases the probability of essentiality by around 20% in both models.

+Pseudogene transcription

-We estimated the pseudogene transcription levels for the mouse reference in 18 adult tissues using a protocol previously described \cite{25157146} using RNAseq ENCODE3 data.
+We estimated the pseudogene transcription levels for the mouse reference in 18 adult tissues following a similar protocol to the one described earlier for calculating the expression of protein coding genes, a method that we have successfully used in the past \cite{25157146} using RNAseq ENCODE data (Table S7).
 The pseudogene sequences were filtered for uniquely mapable exon regions longer than 100 bp.
 Next the RNAseq raw data was mapped using TopHat and the mapped reads were filtered for quality scores higher than 30.
 The resulting alignments were quantified using Cufflinks.
 A pseudogene was considered transcribed if it had an FPKM larger than 3.3 in accord with previous studies \cite{25157146}.

-RNAseq data from mouse adult brain was obtained from the Mouse Genome project for 12 laboratory and 4 wild strains.Next we created mappability maps for each of the 16 mouse strains genomes and selected only the pseudogene exons in uniquely mappable regions and longer than 100bp for further transcription analysis.
+RNAseq data from mouse adult brain was obtained from the Mouse Genome project for 12 laboratory and 4 wild strains (ftp://ftp-mouse.sanger.ac.uk/REL-1509-Assembly-RNA-Seq, sanger experiment, last accessed on 21.08.2017).
+Next we created mappability maps for each of the 16 mouse strains genomes and selected only the pseudogene exons in uniquely mappable regions and longer than 100bp for further transcription analysis.
 The pseudogene transcription levels in mouse strains were estimated using a similar workflow as described above.
-The transcription cut off level was set to 21.
+The transcription cut off level was set to 1.

+Mouse pseudogene resource

+All the annotation data produced in the analysis is collected and available online through mouse.pseudogene.org .
+Pseudogene annotation information encompasses the genomic context of each pseudogene, its parent gene and transcript Ensembl IDs, the corresponding mouse reference pseudogene Ensembl ID, the level of confidence in the pseudogene as a function of agreement between manual and automated annotation pipelines, and the pseudogene biotype.

+Information on the cross-strain comparison of pseudogenes is derived from the liftover of pseudogene annotations from one strain onto another and subsequent intersection with that strain’s native annotations.
+The database provides liftover annotations and information about intersections between the liftover and native annotations.
+Furthermore, homology information provide links between the well-characterized mouse strain collection.

+Links between the annotated pseudogenes, their parent genes, and relevant functional and phenotypic information help inform biological relevance.
+In the database, the Ensembl ID associated with each parent gene is linked to the appropriate MGI gene symbol, which serves as a common identifier to connect to the phenotypic information.
+These datasets include information on gene essentiality, Pfam families, GO terms, and transcriptional activity.

 \bibliography{}